 How to get the best out of your Graphic Designer

 Over the years, I’ve been through many different types of projects with graphic designers.
-I’ve seen project managers using various methods in working with graphic designers that either flew or flopped and noticed some consistent factors that anyone can put into play to ensure a greater chance of success.
+I’ve seen project managers using various methods in working with graphic designers that either flew or flopped and noticed some consistent factors about anyone’s graphic designer that one can put into play to ensure a greater chance of success.
 In both retail and in advertising, graphic designers play a huge role in how a business or product is conveyed to the world.
 It’s important to know how to work with them effectively to ensure any kind of success.
 Many project managers leap from creative to creative trying to find that one person who “gets” them or what they’re going for.

 Most graphic designers I’ve spoken with have agreed that while they’re the creative for the design work laid before them, they’re also quite creative thinkers in other areas of business.
 Many feel underutilized because they can often give you alternative options that will really increase your return on investment, such as with a/b testing and sales funnel setups.
 Take the time to talk to your designer about their experience and knowledge as a whole so that you can fully benefit from their experiences.